 The project is hosted at the Amsterdam School of Communication Research (ASCoR), University of Amsterdam and the pilot phase was financed by a generous research grant from the Swiss National Science Foundation.
 I am also very grateful for the support provided by the Electoral Integrity Project at the University of Sydney.
-A team of international scholars composes the Advisory Board.

 Why a global dataset on negative campaigning?

 Negative appeals make up a substantial part of US electoral campaigns, and their use has been shown to be an increasing phenomenon.
 However, evidence about the use of negative appeals in electoral campaigns beyond the US case is fragmentary at best.
 Is negative campaigning primarily an American phenomenon, endemic to the US culture of conflictive politics?
 Or is it a more universal phenomenon?
 Scattered evidence exists for a increasing list of countries and electoral contests, but comparative data across a wide range of countries are virtually nonexistent.